keboola/developers-docs/extend/generic-extractor/tutorial/jobs.md

 ]
 {% endhighlight %}

-The `children` are essentially executed for each item [CHECK to asi neni item z dataField:items z predchozi vety, ale jednotlive campaign-e] retrieved from the parent endpoint.
+The `children` are executed for each element retrieved from the parent endpoint, i.e. for each campaign.
-The `placeholders` setting connects the placeholders used in the `endpoint` property with the data in the actual response [CHECK tim je asi mineno parent response?].
+The `placeholders` setting connects the placeholders used in the `endpoint` property with the data in the actual parent response.
 That means that the `campaign_id` placeholder in the `campaigns/{campaign_id}/send-checklist` endpoint will be replaced by the `id` property of the JSON [response](http://developer.mailchimp.com/documentation/mailchimp/reference/campaigns/):